shanemcw/homebridge-amazondash-MAC/README.md

    	}

 ### Interface
-`Interface` refers to the monitor interface for airodump-ng to listen on.
+`Interface` refers to the monitoring wifi interface for airodump-ng to listen on.
+Once hte wifi monitoring interface is properly set up, this identifier is reported by the `iwconfig` command.
 ### Channel
 `Channel` refers to a single channel for airodump-ng to listen on.
 As the Dash button is not connected to the network (i.e. not using a channel), choose a channel *not* or *least* used in the vicinity.
 ### Debug